-Course Code AGR602-19

-Course Title Technical Writing and communications skills

-Type of course Practical

-LTP 0:0:2

-Credits 1(0+1)

-Course prerequisite B.Sc.
-(Agriculture)

-Course Objectives To equip the students/scholars with skills to write dissertations, research

-papers, etc. To equip the students/scholars with skills to communicate

-and articulate in English (verbal as well as writing).
+Course Code AGR602 Course Title Technical Writing and communications skills Type of course Practical LTP 0:0:2 Credits 1(0+1) Course prerequisite B.Sc.
+(Agriculture) Course objective To equip the students/scholars with skills to write dissertations, research papers, etc. To equip the students/scholars with skills to communicate and articulate in English (verbal as well as writing).
+Course outcomes ourse outcomes CO1 Students will be able to know forms of technical writing thes technical papers, reviews, manuals.
+CO2 Students will understand the writing of abstracts, summaries précis, and citations.
+CO3 Students will be able to know phonetic symbols and transcription, accentual pattern, weak forms in connected speech